Housing and Dining Agreement

 - Room Reservation and Assignment

-- Room assignments are made at the discretion of University Housing.
+- Room assignments are made at the discretion of Residence Life.
 Preferences indicated on an application are not guaranteed.
-University Housing must approve changes to room assignments in advance.
+Residence Life must approve changes to room assignments in advance.
 The University may assign or reassign students for financial, safety, or behavioral reasons, or without cause.
-Reassignment may result in higher fees.
+Reassignment may result in higher fees or the requirement to purchase a meal plan.

-- Roommates are assigned without regard to race, color, religion, national origin, sexual orientation, Vietnam or disabled veteran status, mental or physical disability, changes in marital status, pregnancy, or parenthood.
+- Roommates are assigned without regard to race, religion, color, national origin, citizenship, physical or mental disability, status as a protected veteran, marital status, changes in marital status, pregnancy, childbirth or related medical conditions, parenthood, political affiliation or belief, genetic information or other legally protected status.

-- On Campus Living at UAA embraces diversity and inclusion as core values.
-Transgender students are welcomed and are afforded access to housing assignments consistent with their gender identity.
+- Residence Life at UAA celebrates the diversity in our community and embraces inclusion as one of its core values.
+Students whose gender identity falls anywhere on the spectrum are welcomed and are afforded access to housing assignments consistent with their gender identity.
+UAA is also proud to offer Gender-Inclusive Housing.

 - UA is an AA/EO employer and educational institution and prohibits illegal discrimination against any individual.